“Long-term, perpetual travel is the dream of many. But surprisingly, for such a popular desire, few people realize how accessible it is.“

 - Sign-up and use airline and hotel-branded credit cards.

-- Take advantage of special offers to get loyalty points.
+- Take advantage of special offers to get travel loyalty points.

 That said, I wish I had tried travel hacking earlier.
-I suspect that while I was traveling full time from 2011 to 2015, I would have been able to fly and stay in many hotels for next to free.
+I suspect that while traveling full-time from 2011 to 2015, I would have been able to fly and stay in many hotels for next to free.